 If you have a level garage floor without severe cracks or height imbalances, you can cover the surface with peel-and-stick tiles.
 Typically made from heavy-duty vinyl, these tiles are easy to cut and quick to install, and because they're tiles, you can make custom patterns by combining different colors.
 Be sure to clean the floor thoroughly and let it dry before laying down your tiles.

-Carpeting your garage might seem like a crazy idea, but there’s a product called TuffCarpet that’s specifically designed to hold up to the rigors of life in this multipurpose room.
+Carpeting your garage floor might seem like a crazy idea, but there’s a product called TuffCarpet that’s specifically designed to hold up to the rigors of life in this multipurpose room.
 It can be power-washed and resists staining from petroleum products, so even if your car leaks oil, you should be able to just wipe the surface clean.
 The carpet is installed as a series of peel-and-stick square tiles, so it’s super easy to install and it allows the flexibility to create eye-catching patterns.

 Just like painting with latex, applying epoxy—a type of paint containing a built-in hardener—requires that you patch, clean, and etch the floor if necessary.
-Then you blend your epoxy paint and hardener, and apply it to the floor—quickly, because the mix is viable for only two hours.
+Then you blend your epoxy paint and hardener, and apply it to the garage floor—quickly, because the mix is viable for only two hours.
 Scatter color chips across the floor’s surface and seal with a clear coat to create a durable, long-lasting floor that resists oil stains and wipes clean easily.